tjesi/tjesi.github.io/_pages/about.md

 **News**:

+- Our work [Two-Round Threshold Lattice-Based Signatures from Threshold Homomorphic Encryption](https://eprint.iacr.org/2023/1318) are accepted to PQCrypto 2024!
+This is joint work with Kamil Doruk Gur and Jonathan Katz.
 - I am on the program committee for [ArcticCrypt](https://simula-uib.com/arcticcrypt2025).
 Submit your best papers for presentation!
 - I am on the [IACR Communications in Cryptology](https://cic.iacr.org) editorial board.
 Submit your best papers!
 - I will be the general co-chair for IACR PKC 2025 in [Røros](https://www.visitnorway.com/places-to-go/trondelag/roros) together with [Bor de Kock](https://bordekock.nl)!